ibexa/documentation-developer/docs/users/user_management_guide.md

 ### Efficient user onboarding

-Invitations and easy account creation streamline the process of onboarding new users.
+Invitations and account creation streamline the process of onboarding new users.

 ### Targeted marketing